Aiming for factor4 of molding factories

 What is heat & cool molding?

-Heat & cool molding is a technology suitable for improving the surface quality of molded products.
-This is a molding method that increases the fluidity of the resin.
-By increasing the fluidity of the resin, it leads to the resolution of various problems that have led to defects.
-In addition, rapid cooling suppresses the extension of the cooling time, and uniform cooling suppresses deformation after molding, which leads to Improve Dimensional Precision.
+"Heat & Cool Molding" is a technology suitable for improving the surface quality of molded products.
+It is a molding method that increases the fluidity of the resin by raising the molding surface of the mold to a temperature range close to the glass transition point of the resin and maintaining a high temperature during injection.
+Increasing the fluidity of the resin helps to solve various issues that have led to defects.
+In addition, rapid cooling reduces the extension of cooling time, and uniform cooling reduces deformation after molding, which also leads to Improve Dimensional Precision.

 * When heat & cool molding is introduced, the cycle time tends to be longer than in normal molding, but in some cases, such as thick molded products, the rapid cooling effect leads to shortened cycle time.